 Major in Aerospace Engineering - An Overview

 Human beings have always thought of flying both through the air and into outer space and this longed dream are made true by the technological advancement in the field of science and technology i.e., with the help of Aerospace engineers.
-Today 21st century can be regarded as the “space stations and rocket science age”.
+The 21st century can be regarded as the “space stations and rocket science age”.
 Aerospace engineering is that field of engineering that encompasses aircrafts and spacecrafts designing, development, construction, and testing.
 Aerospace engineering deals with the design, construction, and study of the science behind the forces and physical properties of aircraft, rockets, missiles, flying craft, and spacecraft.

 You can catch your dream career rocket by right mix of education and planning well ahead of your college admission right from high school.
-We have prepared Aerospace Major Guidance to let you know what it takes to be in the best grad school.Aerospace engineering
+We have prepared Aerospace Major Guide to let you know what it takes to be in the best grad school.Aerospace engineering

 has two branches: aeronautical engineering and astronautical engineering.Aeronautical engineering: